What Is Amazon S3? Top 10 Tips To Optimise Performance

 Most of the people using AWS have used S3.
 The usage becomes costly as the data grows or the team scales up.
 At larger scales, there are potential chances of making costly mistakes.
 Often, we come across ways to do things differently when we have made mistakes.

-Top 10 ways to optimize Amazon S3 performance and avoid mistakes
+Top 10 Ways to Optimize Amazon S3 Performance and Avoid Mistakes

 1. Move Data into and out of S3 faster

 Instance types: The choice of EC2 instances can be made based on your bandwidth network connectivity requirement.
-AWS provides the comparison while making choices.
+AWS provides comparison while making choices.

 2. Assess Data and its lifecycles upfront